 - To set up the plugin, start with adding Seasons: Accommodation > Seasons.

-Season is a specific period of time that can come with different pricing for your rentals (for example, Summer, 2018; April, 2018, weekends).
-You should not set the prices on this stage, just specify the periods when the price will more likely differ:
+Season is a specific period of time that can come with different pricing for your rentals (for example, Summer, 2018; April 2018, weekends).
+You should not set the prices at this stage, just specify the periods when the price will more likely differ: